unique holiday cottages in a sustainable country setting

 Together Jossi and David have six grown-up sons, three dogs, three alpacas, a cat, geese and chickens.
 They spend their time looking after Manor Farm and entertaining their family.
 When they can get away, they love to travel and to sail.

-They’re even on Instagram!
+They’re even on Instagram and on Facebook.

 There’s just so much to see and do…